CesareIurlaro/clips-project/README.md

 We have several vehicles available:
 - 5 *vans* with capacity 4,
-- 2 *plane* with capacity 7,
+- 2 *planes* with capacity 7,
 - 2 *ships* with capacity 11
 (where capacity is the maximum number of wares transportable from each vehicle).

 Each vehicle is located in a prior known location:
 - 3 *vans* are in Bologna and 2 are in Rome,
-- 1 *ship* is in Genoa and the other is in Venice,
+- 1 *ships* is in Genoa and the other is in Venice,
-- 1 *plane* is in Palermo, the other in Milan.
+- 1 *planes* is in Palermo, the other in Milan.

-Each of the means can perform three basic actions:
+Each of the vehicles can perform three basic actions:
 - **load** (take goods),
 - **unload** (drop goods),
 - **shift** (move between linked cities).